Inside Patton Oswalt and Meredith Salenger's Wedding

 It's not every day you find true love for the second time...and get married by a Goonie!

-Comedian and actor Patton Oswalt, 48, tied the knot with actress Meredith Salenger, 47, on the Jim Henson Company Lot in Hollywood on Saturday, about a year and a half after the sudden death of his first wife Michelle McNamara, mother of his 8-year-old daughter Alice.
+Comedian and actor Patton Oswalt, 48, tied the knot with actress Meredith Salenger, 47, in a Jewish ceremony on the Jim Henson Company Lot in Hollywood on Saturday, about a year and a half after the sudden death of his first wife Michelle McNamara, mother of his 8-year-old daughter Alice.

 The bride wore a white off-the-shoulder gown, while the groom sported a gray suit with no tie, as seen in a picture taken by friend Jeff Vespa, founder of Verge and co-founder of photo agency WireImage.
 Alice served as the flower girl and wore a cream dress and metallic pink shoes and a pink flower crown.